eskoONE/League-Overlay/README.md

 ------------------------------------------------------------------------------------------------------------------
-pretty much just forked the script and edited to display the among us maps. you need to download all files and run overlay.ahk as an admin. use f1 - f3 to open the map you want to display. press the key again to disable it.
+pretty much just forked the script and edited to display the among us maps. you need to download all files and run overlay.ahk as an admin. you have to have [autohotkey](https://www.autohotkey.com/) installed on your pc in order to have the script work.

+use f1 - f3 to open the map you want to display. press the key again to disable it.

 the images for the maps are from [fandom wiki](https://among-us-wiki.fandom.com/wiki/Category:Maps) and are distributed under [CC-BY-SA](https://creativecommons.org/licenses/by-sa/3.0/)